Do Go On - 397 - Aviator Charles Kingsford Smith

 You didn't go to the State Library?

-and they didn't really talk about this very much.
+And they didn't really talk about this very much.

 They were like, this is between wars.

-No one gives a shit.
+No one gives you some stuff.

-He flew.
+He flew?

 Did he have any guns?

-Most Google searches came up with the results about McRobinson's air race,
+Most Google searches came up with the results about McRobinson's air race, which was held in 1934,

-but it's not this particular one.
+which I'll talk about in a sec, but it's not this particular one.

-So, all I know is he flew solo from England to Australia
+So all I know is he flew solo from England to Australia and took 13 days and he won a race.

 That's so awesome.

-By the way, Dave, he's our age at this point, 1930.
+By the way, Dave, yeah, he's our age at this point.

 I've won a few races.